akhil96669/akhil-rupeeverse/rupeeverse-Akhil/README.md

 - Microfinance and group savings features
 - Integration with government benefit distribution systems

-## Team
-RupeeVerse is developed by co-founders Akhil Kumar Singh along with Aayushmaan Purohit, and Harsh Kumar Singh, with a mission to bring financial inclusion to rural India through technology innovation.

-## Contributing
-We welcome contributions to improve RupeeVerse!
-To contribute:

-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Submit a pull request

 ## License
 RupeeVerse is licensed under the MIT License.